Virginia Military Institute: Early history

 Under Crozet's direction, the board of visitors crafted VMI's program of instruction, basing it off of those of the United States Military Academy and Crozet's alma mater the École Polytechnique of Paris.
 So, instead of the mix of military and liberal education imagined by Preston, the board created a military and engineering school offering the most thorough engineering curriculum in America, outside of West Point.

-Preston was also tasked with hiring VMI's first Superintendent.
-He was persuaded that West Point graduate and former Army officer Francis Henney Smith, then professor of mathematics at Hampden–Sydney College, was the most suitable candidate.
-Preston successfully recruited Smith, and convinced him to become the first Superintendent and Professor of Tactics.
+Preston was also tasked with hiring VMI's first superintendent.
+He was persuaded that West Point graduate and former army officer Francis Henney Smith, then professor of mathematics at Hampden–Sydney College, was the most suitable candidate.
+Preston successfully recruited Smith, and convinced him to become the first superintendent and Professor of Tactics.

+After Smith agreed to accept the superintendent's position, Preston applied to join the faculty, and was hired as Professor of Languages.
+At first, from 1836 to 1839, the institution was functionally a department of Washington College.
+The first class consisted of 30 regular cadets, and 13 paying cadets.
+Thanks to funding by the Virginia Society of the Cincinnati, the school was able to formally separate from Washington College on November 11, 1839, although by agreement it continued to provide services to that school's students for the next six years.
+Practical military training began at VMI in the spring of 1840.

-After Smith agreed to accept the Superintendent's position, Preston applied to join the faculty, and was hired as Professor of Languages.
-Classes began in 1839, and the first cadet to march a sentinel post was Private John Strange.
-With few exceptions, there have been sentinels posted at VMI every hour of every day of the school year since 11 November 1839.
+In 1839, the first cadet to march a sentinel post was Private John Strange.
+With few exceptions, there have been sentinels posted at VMI every hour of every day of the school year since November 11, 1839.

 The Class of 1842 graduated 16 cadets.
 Living conditions were poor until 1850 when the cornerstone of the new barracks was laid.
 In 1851 Thomas "Stonewall" Jackson became a member of the faculty and professor of Natural and Experimental Philosophy.
-Under Jackson, then a major, and Major William Gilham, VMI infantry and artillery units were present at the execution by hanging of John Brown at Charles Town, Virginia (now West Virginia) in 1859.
+Under Major Jackson and Major William Gilham, VMI infantry and artillery units were present at the hanging of John Brown at Charles Town, Virginia (now West Virginia) in 1859.